Homemade Pork Sausage in Casings

 Step 12:

-In addition to pork, any other meat can be used in this dish.
-Keep in mind that the cooking time, as well as the taste and calorie content of the dish will change.
-For example, beef is cooked longer than pork, and chicken fillet or turkey is less.
+- Besides pork, you can use any other meat here.
+Keep in mind the cooking time, flavor, and calorie count will change.
+Beef, for example, takes longer than pork, while chicken or turkey takes less.

 Caloric content of the products possible in the composition of the dish